Photography

 - WSU SOM ERAS/class composite photos

-Our department takes professional headshot photos for Electronic Residency Application Service (ERAS®) residency applications.
+The department of Medical Communications takes professional headshot photos for Electronic Residency Application Service (ERAS®) residency applications.
 This is also the photo used in the official class composite.
 There is no cost associated for our physicians in training.
-You also receive an archival 20" x 16" size class composite photo (delivered to you toward the end of the year, typically during cap and gown pickup).
+You also receive an archival 20" × 16" size class composite photo (given to the graduate, typically during cap and gown pickup).
 Please note we do not accept photos taken elsewhere for the class composite.
 The department of Medical Communications send out emails to the transitioning class that contains the details.

 - United States Passport photos

-We take US Passport photos that comply with the current standards for photo submissions.
-The cost is $15 and includes 8- 2" x2" prints and the digital file.
-Please use our portrait scheduler to make your own appointment.
+We take United States Passport photos that comply with the current standards for photo submissions.
+The cost is $15 and includes 8- 2" × 2" prints and the digital file.
+If you are a medical student or a graduate medical student, please contact us.

 - School of Medicine Flickr gallery